At the Chapel

 Family friendly accommodation:

 All rooms can fit a baby cot.
-The Loft Suites are best for larger families with a double sofabed in the living area plus space for a baby cot.
+The Loft Suite and Dovecote Suite are best for larger families with a double sofabed in the living area plus space for a baby cot, plus they have a bath as well as a walk-in shower.
 The larger rooms can accommodate an extra bed for a child up to 12 years old.
-It has a bath and a walk-in shower

 Cots Available